 HOMELESS MEMORIAL SERVICES

-Reverend Sue Ringler of Guardian Angels Parish, I-HELP, and TEAM Interfaith will offer a beautiful Homeless Persons Memorial Eve Service on 12-21 at University Presbyterian Church, 139 East Alameda Drive Tempe, AZ 85281.
+Each December 21st, the longest and coldest night of the season, The Reverend Sue Ringler of Guardian Angels Parish, I-HELP, and TEAM Interfaith and our Foundation offer a glorious Homeless Persons Memorial Eve Service.

 “He died on the road, he died on the road